Surquillo: History

 Panoramic view of Huaca La Merced.

 Surquillo was first inhabited by people from different cultures during the Pre-Incan Era.
 This is evidenced by the discovery of small pre-Inca ruins such as the Huaca La Merced (belonging to the Ichma culture), which dates back to approximately the Late Intermediate period.

 During the Conquest of Peru, the inhabitants of the area surrounding the La Merced huaca were possibly moved to the Surco reduction due to its proximity.
 In this period, the conqueror Francisco Pizarro, using a royal decree, on May 22, 1534, transferred the land of a part of the current Surquillo (at that time known as "Las Chacras de Surquillo") to the Convent of Our Lady of La Merced to use it as farmland.
 Eventually, Surquillo (also known as 'Surco Chico') evolved as a marginalized neighborhood, populated mainly by people of limited resources, located on the route that connected Lima with San Miguel de Miraflores.
 Later, the hacienda of the same name arose, belonging to the Mercedarians.
 On February 16, 1849, the Convent of La Merced transferred the land of the estate to General Martínez de Aparacio, who would transfer the land to another owner some time later.

 Map of Lima and surroundings in 1880.

 During the War of the Pacific, President Nicolás de Piérola ordered the construction of a defense line made up of fortifications called 'redoubts' to defend the city of Lima from invading Chilean troops.
 Among them, one was built in Surquillo called "Reducto N°5", which is currently located in the park of the same name, on Angamos Avenue, near the border with the San Borja district.
 In this fortification, the Battalion No. 8 of the Reserve, composed of 300 men, fought, which were able to initially repel and stop the attack of the Chilean troops commanded by the Chilean general Patricio Lynch.
 However, the defenders were forced to evacuate their positions, due to the Chilean troops that outnumbered and outgunned them.
 Eventually, a Peruvian soldier by the name of Manuel Castañeda blew up the redoubt, preventing Chilean troops from capturing the arsenal.

-After the land had been transferred to other owners for a long time, Tomás Marsano and other families acquired part of Surquillo to dedicate it to growing take-out bread products.